 Eat Clean for Energy

 Much of the energy available to us comes from the food we eat.
-The Standard American Diet (SAD) has been demonstrated to provide poor energy.
-Low energy can be caused by a number of factors including anemia, hormone imbalance, dehydration, poor diet or nutrient absorption, as well as more environmental factors such as stress and poor sleep.
+The Standard American Diet (SAD) has been shown to not give the body the energy it needs to function optimally.
+Low energy can be caused by a number of factors including anemia, hormone imbalance, dehydration, poor diet or nutrient absorption, as well as factors such as stress and poor sleep.
 These issues can present as further complications like food allergies, candida, thyroid dysfunction and adrenal fatigue.

-The good news is that changing your eating habits can help heal and prevent your health issues starting right now.
+The good news is that changing your eating habits can help heal and prevent health issues.

 In my Eat Clean for Energy course, I will show you how to cook and eat foods to naturally boost your energy and maintain and build on that energy long-term.